lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 ########################

-We give guidance here for developers on what to write into the reST template (and into descriptive strings and docstrings in the code) in order to populate the documentation page best.
+We give guidance here for developers on what to write into the reST template (and into descriptive strings and python docstrings in the code) in order to populate the documentation page best.
 The docstrings will be written in Numpydoc format.